Replacing Traditional Marketing with Thought Leadership during COVID-19

 To many of us, it feels like the world is on pause.
 And feelings of anxiety and stress rooted in uncertainty prevail.
 Collectively, we wonder: when will the world get back to normal?
 And, when it does, what will that look like?
 From a business perspective, the words “adapt” or “innovate” is an understatement for many companies, as they seek to transform the way they work to survive the current pandemic.

 Being virtually available: It is important to create connection points in what feels like an isolated world.
-Leaders and companies have the opportunity to connect to share knowledge and expertise in ways that help or entertain people.
+Thought leaders and companies have the opportunity to connect to share knowledge and expertise in ways that help or entertain people.
 This can be done through a blog or virtual setting.
-For example, Leah Alexander, a jewellery designer, is booking complimentary virtual meetings with its stylists.
-Paul Nixey of Nixey Communications, wrote a hilarious blog on the realities to work from home.
+For example, Leah Alexander, a jewelry designer, is booking complimentary virtual meetings with its stylists.
+Paul Nixey of Nixey Communications wrote a hilarious blog on the realities of working from home.
 The restaurant Tocador is selling DIY cocktail kits with their recipes by donation to raise money for its employees.

 Using technology for business continuity.
 It is important for companies to explore new ways they can still be of service to their customers.
 For example, can companies offer services in a new, creative way?
 Companies like Tight Club, a Vancouver gym, are offering Zoom-based fitness classes for $6 with most of the proceeds supporting team members.
 They had 250 participants on their first day.
 London Drugs is supporting Girl Guides by offering to distribute their cookies in stores and online since they can’t sell them door-to-door.